kushtrimh/learning-terraform/README.md

 ---

-As you change Terraform configurations, Terraform builds an execution plan that only modifies what is necessary
+As you change Terraform configurations, Terraform builds an execution plan that only modifies what is necessary.

 To destroy the infrastructure run ```terraform destroy```, which terminates the resources defined in the Terraform configuration.
 Terraform will destroy the resources in order, to respect dependencies.